 As for the masterpiece British nationalists are calling it, well, they would, wouldn’t they?

-- Star rating: Three-and-half stars
+- Star rating: Three

 - Cast: Mark Rylance, Kenneth Branagh, Cillian Murphy, Fionn Whitehead,